MicrosoftDocs/Viva/WorkplaceAnalytics/Use/csv-query-output-file.md

 **The IsActive attribute**

 The *IsActive* attribute does not display as an option in the person-to-group query.
-However, *IsActive* comes into play when you select an option from the Included employees menu during the person-to-group query.
+However, *IsActive* is included when you select an option from the Included employees menu during the person-to-group query.
 The header column then shows up in the .csv query output. *IsActive* applies to either Active employees only, Inactive employees only, or All employees, and has a Boolean value of true or false.

 ![Selected employees](../images/WpA/Use/selected-employees.png)

 ## Additional attribute values

-In addition to the standard attribute values, the _Collaborators_ group can also display four additional attribute values in the .csv file query output for both person-to-group and group-to-group queries:
+In addition to the standard attribute values, the _Collaborators_ group can also include four additional attribute values in the .csv file query output for both person-to-group and group-to-group queries:

-1. Unclassified_Internal
+<li>Unclassified_Internal

-2. Unclassified_External
+<li>Unclassified_External

-3. Other collaborators
+<li>Other collaborators

-4. Collaborators Within Group
+<li>Collaborators Within Group

-### Unclassified_Internal
+### Unclassified Internal

-In the following diagram, under the section _Their collaborators_, the collaborators who match the filter option defined in question 3C, and who are also internal to the company (as indicated by the "IsInternal = true" attribute) will be grouped together under the _Unclassified_Internal_ bucket.
+In the following diagram, under the _Their collaborators_ section, the collaborators who match the filter option defined in question 3C, and who are also internal to the company (as indicated by the "IsInternal = true" attribute) will be grouped together in the _Unclassified_Internal_ bucket.
 Metrics for all such collaborators are added up.

-For example, if we run a query for all collaborators who match FunctionType = HR, all those who do not match the filter, say, people from Sales or Marketing, if they are internal employees, will be placed in the _Unclassified_Internal_ category.
+For example, if we run a query for all collaborators who match FunctionType = HR, all those who do not match the filter, say, people from Sales or Marketing, if they are internal employees, will be included in the _Unclassified_Internal_ category.

 ![Unclassified internal](../images/WpA/Use/unclassified_int_ext.png)

-### Unclassified_External
+### Unclassified External

 The collaborators who match the filter option defined in question 3C in the diagram, and who are external to the company (as indicated by the "IsInternal = false" attribute) will be grouped together under the value _Unclassified\_External_.
 Metrics for all such collaborators are added up.